 The Undertaking maintains a highly diversified, well rated investment portfolio and routinely monitors and limits credit exposures at counterparty and aggregate level.
 Concentrations can arise where the Undertaking's requirements of quality, duration, currency etc. limit the choice of obligors, in particular the Undertaking has a relatively large exposure to government bonds in the Czech Republic, Romania and Hungary for currency matching reasons.
-These holdings are within risk appetite limits and expected to reduce over time as the excess interest benefit business in those countries runs off.
+These holdings are within risk appetite limits and expected to reduce over time as the EIB business in those countries runs off.

-There is a material reinsurance counterparty exposure to MetLife Bermuda particularly following its extension during 2021 to cover 100% of the UK Wealth Management business.
+There is a material reinsurance counterparty exposure to MetLife Bermuda mainly due to the 100% UK Wealth Management quota share treaty.
 This counterparty risk is mitigated by a robust collateral arrangement with the reinsurer, which is monitored on an ongoing basis.